atyantjain/Alpha-mu-distribution-performance-analysis/README.md

 AVERAGE CHANNEL CAPACITY (CAV):
 The average, or ergodic, capacity of a channel represents the mean achievable capacity of a common link.
 More specifically, it is the magnitude which corresponds to the real – practical – upper bound of the data that can propagate through the channel for the specific FSO link and atmospheric conditions for the cases of fast fading statistics.
 The average capacity 𝐶𝑎𝑣, of an FSO communication link, assuming that the propagating path is an AWGN channel, is given by:
 𝐶 = ∫∞𝐵 log (1+(𝜂𝐼)2)𝑓(𝐼)𝑑𝐼

+USING THIS INFORMATION THE CAV AND OP FOR ALPHA-MU WERE DERIVED AND SIMULATED ON MATLAB-MUPAD USING THE ATTACHED CODES.